Review | Lose yourself in the places that inspired J.R.R. Tolkien

 Garth is the author of “Tolkien and the Great War,” a seminal work that underscored how Tolkien’s fiction, far from being a bit of donnish fancy, was in many ways rooted in his experiences at the Battle of the Somme and his observations of an irrevocably damaged world in the aftermath of World War I. “If Tolkien has a message,” Garth writes in his new book, “it is simple.
 Modern life tends to blind us to the true value of things.”
 As Tolkien himself put it, “If you really want to know what Middle-earth is based on, it’s my wonder and delight in the earth as it is, particularly the natural earth.”

 That wonder and delight seems to have begun to flourish soon after Tolkien first saw England, at the age of 3.
 Born to English parents in what is now South Africa, his mother had brought him and his younger brother to her home country for what was to have been an extended visit.
-A year later, Tolkien’s father, still in Africa, died, but the family remained in England.
+A year later, Tolkien’s father, still in Africa, died, and the family remained in England.

 Garth, a journalist as well as a Tolkien scholar, proves an exceptional guide to Middle-earth.
-Much has been written about the “Tolkienesque” landscapes that inspired Tolkien’s work, many now co-opted by the tourism industry — long-barrows and fallen castles, British and Northern European woodlands, ruins, mountains and rivers.
+Much has been written about the “Tolkienesque” landscapes that inspired Tolkien’s work, many now co-opted by the tourism industry — long barrows and fallen castles, British and Northern European woodlands, ruins, mountains and rivers.
 Garth also emphasizes those places, “real and imaginary, that Tolkien knew from his reading.”
 The resulting palimpsest of the real and imagined, ancient and modern, urban and bucolic, mythic and historic, is what gives Middle-earth its powerful singularity — the “tremendous sense of perspective,” as Garth puts it, that is so “vital in making us feel that Middle-earth was not intended for the story, but existed before it.”

 The first chapters in “The Worlds of J.R.R.
-Tolkien” are arranged according to geography (primarily the British Isles and Northern Europe) and topography (oceans and seashores, mountains, rivers and lakes, woodlands).
-The book’s last four sections explore landscapes where humankind has left its physical mark, in the form of ancient ruins, industry, farmlands or warfare.
+Tolkien” are arranged according to geography (primarily Britain, Ireland and Northern Europe) and topography (oceans and seashores, mountains, rivers and lakes, woodlands).
+The book’s last four sections explore landscapes where humankind has left its physical mark, in the form of ancient ruins, industry, farmlands or damage done by warfare.
 Throughout, the oversize pages are filled with maps, reproductions of Tolkien’s own paintings, illustrations from various editions of his books by Pauline Baynes, Alan Lee, John Howe and others, in addition to contemporary and archival photos.

 As with the journeys undertaken by Bilbo, Frodo and their companions, some of the most memorable passages describe hiking through the wilderness.
 Garth recounts a nearly month-long walking tour in the Swiss Alps undertaken by Tolkien and his brother, Hilary, in 1911, shortly before Tolkien embarked upon his studies at Oxford.
-This Alpine sojourn reveals the roots of Rivendell, the Misty Mountains, Caradhras, Dunharrow and the Dwimorberg, places that readers have returned to and thrilled to countless times.
+This Alpine journey reveals the roots of Rivendell, the Misty Mountains, Caradhras, Dunharrow and the Dwimorberg, places that readers have returned to and thrilled to countless times.
 Tolkien’s illustration of Rivendell is reproduced, along with a photograph of the Lauterbrunnen Valley, showing a nearly identical prospect.
-Elsewhere, images of Oxford’s Radcliffe Camera, Bruegel’s “The Tower of Babel” and even Albert Speer’s scale model for the Nazi’s Berlin Volkshalle suggest the source of Tolkien’s vision of Morgoth’s Temple.
+Elsewhere, images of Oxford’s Radcliffe Camera, Bruegel’s “The Tower of Babel” and even Albert Speer’s scale model for the Nazis’ Berlin Volkshalle (never built) suggest the sources of Tolkien’s vision of Morgoth’s Temple.

-Tolkien only visited the Alps once.
+Tolkien visited the Alps only once.
 Yet his experience of the sublime “conveyed for him a ‘sense of endless untold stories’ — that same impression of potentially limitless exploration which is vital to the success of his legendarium.”
 Garth’s masterful book ends with a reminder that a profound concern for the environment and its despoliation imbues Tolkien’s work.
 In 1954, novelist Naomi Mitchison, having read early proofs of “The Lord of the Rings,” wrote Tolkien inquiring about various unresolved elements in the tale, including the fate of the Entwives.
 His response: “They would indeed be far estranged from the Ents, and any rapprochement would be difficult — unless experience of industrialized and militarized agriculture had made them a little more anarchic.”
 Tolkien’s hand-scrawled note alongside reads: “I hope so — I don’t know.”

 Tolkien as feminist eco-warrior!
-Years after his death, his legend — and legendarium — continue to inspire and astonish.
+Years after his death, his legend — and legendarium — continues to inspire and astonish.

 Elizabeth Hand’s 16th novel, “The Book of Lamps and Banners,” will be published this fall.